-How will the Love Island sleep routine impact islanders' bodies now that they've left the villa?
+How will the 'Love Island' sleep routine impact the islanders' bodies after the show?
+The experts explain

-The Love Island sleep routine is pretty crazy, so we've spoken to the experts to find out how it might affect islanders' bodies now they've left the villa
+The 'Love Island' sleep routine is pretty wild so we've asked the experts how it might affect islanders' bodies, post-villa...

-(Image credit: ITV Press Centre)
+(Image credit: ITV Picture Desk/ Lifted Entertainment)

 There are many things that make the idea of staying in the Love Island villa totally unappealing to me.
-A morning debrief in which you have to confess all of your feelings about the person you are or are not coupled up with before you’ve even had a coffee?
+For starters, a morning debrief in which you have to confess all of your feelings about the person you are or are not coupled up with before you’ve even had a coffee?
 No thanks.
 Getting dressed up in heels every single night to sit on a sunbed?
 I’d go crazy.
 Being so bored that you have to resort to pulling the least interesting man in the villa for a chat?
 Suddenly, the idea of a free holiday to Mallorca—where Love Island is filmed—is a lot less desirable.

-But there’s one thing in particular about living in the Love Island villa that I’m certain would make me walk out of there quicker than Liam left Love Island in week one of this year’s series: the Love Island sleep routine.
-Not only do Love Island lineup have to share a bed with someone every night—often a person they barely know or have had an explosive argument with hours earlier—but their beds are set up inches apart from people, with no privacy from the 11 other islanders and several other Love Island couples also sleeping in the room.
+But there’s one thing in particular about living in the Love Island villa that I’m certain would have me out of there quicker than Whitney could say "it's giving": the Love Island sleep routine.
+Not only do the islanders have to share a bed with someone every night—often a person they barely know or have had an explosive argument with hours earlier—but their beds are set up inches apart from people, with no privacy from the 11 (give or take) other islanders and several other Love Island couples also sleeping in the room.

-On top of that, they’re woken up by a very bright light, which is why many of the islanders are looking less than pleased when we see them in bed in the morning and even have to crack out the sunglasses in bed (although if we had Gemma's Love Island's sunglasses, we'd wear them all day everyday).
-Previous islanders have revealed that contestants on the show often have go to bed very late, especially when big events like recouplings take place.
-ITV haven’t confirmed their exact bedtime but interviews with past islanders suggest it can be as late as 3am or 4am some nights.
-Season 2 contestant Katy Mcdermott revealed that contestants are woken up at around 9:30am daily, but are allowed to lie in if they’ve stayed up late for a recoupling.
-However, entering the Love Island villa also means handing over your watch and your sense of time until Love Island ends or you're dumped from the villa, as the islanders never actually know what time it is.
+Previous islanders have revealed that contestants on the show often have to go to bed very late, especially when big events like recouplings take place.
+ITV haven’t confirmed their exact bedtime but interviews with past islanders suggest it can be as late as 3 am or 4 am some nights.
+Season 2 contestant Kady McDermott (who made her bombshell return in season 10) revealed that contestants are woken up at around 9:30 am daily, but are allowed to lie in if they’ve stayed up late for a recoupling.
+However, entering the villa also means handing over your watch and your sense of time until Love Island finishes or you're dumped from the villa, as the islanders never actually know what time it is.

-How does Love Island sleep routine impact contestants' bodies?
+How does 'Love Island' sleep routine impact contestants' bodies?

 Our experts revealed what the islanders will experience will their sleep patterns and how to adjust back to real life...